The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

   * Was briefly called Oscuras before reverting back to Darkness.
     * I realized that any unit for which I try to avoid referring to it by name, has a bad name.
 Sorry Kris.
     * AI can still call it Oscuras.
 If they ever actually build it.

+Arthrolab: Experimental Land Factory
+  * Has no death animation.
+  * Doesn't appear on idle factory tab.

 ## Modded vanilla units:
 ### All Factions: